TWinston-66/Kismet-to-Wigle-CSV/README.md

 # Kismet-to-Wigle-CSV
 ## Short Python Script to convert .kismet files to Wigle CSV

-Uses the kismetdb cli tool to convert the .kismet log files from Kismet to a Wigle CSV file that can be uploaded to the Wigle database
+Uses the kismetdb cli tool to convert the .kismet log files from Kismet to a Wigle CSV file

+The script will convert all kismet files then ask if you want to upload those to Wigle

 ## Usage
 Place the script in the same directory as the .kismet files

+Enter your API token which can be found at https://wigle.net/account

 Then run the script...